 Dan Moffett, saxophones

-Dan Moffett is an active and in demand saxophonist on the Chicago music scene.
+Dan Moffett is an in demand saxophonist in and around Chicago.
 A versatile performer, Dan is at home in a variety of musical styles, including jazz, funk, rock, blues, & classical music.
-Dan's extensive performance experience includes sessions with the Illinois Symphony Orchestra, Motown legend Martha Reeves & the Vandellas, the classic 60's rock band The Buckinghams, jazz legend Stanley Turrentine, Chicago's own Blooze Brothers Band, & the House Band at Buddy Guy's Legends to name a few.
-In addition to his duties with the Swing Collective, Dan also performs regularly with Soul Vaccination, the Dan Moffett Trio, the Eight Ball Saxophone Quartet, the Names, the Jazz Faction Big Band, and the Joliet All-Stars Big Band.
-Dan also freelances & subs with various jazz, rock, and blues bands in and around Chicago.
+Over the years Dan has shared the stage with many notable ensembles, including the Illinois Symphony Orchestra, Motown legend Martha Reeves & the Vandellas, the classic 60's rock band The Buckinghams, California Transit Authority featuring Rock & Roll Hall of Fame member Danny Seraphine, the Boxtops, the Shadows of Knight, the Ides of March, New Colony Six, the Cryan' Shames, Lou Christie, Chuck Negron of Three Dog Night, Felix Cavaliere of the Rascals, Chicago's own Blooze Brothers Band, & the House Band at Buddy Guy's Legends.
+In addition to his duties with the Swing Collective, Dan also freelances with numerous jazz, rock, and blues bands in and around Chicago.
 When he's not performing, Dan has a strong passion for teaching as well.
-For the past 20 years Dan has been a band director and a private woodwind instructor in the Chicago suburbs.
 Dan currently teaches instrumental music at Komarek District 94 in North Riverside.
-Dan also currently serves as adjunct professor of saxophone at Benedictine University (Lisle campus).
+Dan also currently serves as adjunct professor of saxophone at Benedictine University (Lisle, IL).
 Dan is on the artist roster for Conn-Selmer, Inc. and is proud to be an Artist-Endorser for Selmer saxophones (selmer.com).
-Dan currently performs on a Selmer Paris Series III Model 64 tenor saxophone.
 Dan holds a Bachelors & Masters Degree in Music Education from the University of Illinois at Urbana/Champaign.
-For more information visit danmoffett.com
+For more info visit danmoffett.com

 Scott Coletta, keyboard

 Scott immersed himself in music at Ball State University in Muncie Indiana, learning advanced classical piano repertoire and music theory and later finding his way to what would become his passion, jazz piano.
 He studied advanced harmony and improvisation with Frank Puzzullo, associate professor of jazz at Ball State.
 He was a member of the top University Jazz Ensemble and performing regularly, including frequently filling in for his teacher around Muncie.
 After graduating from Ball State, Scott moved to Dekalb, Illinois to earn a master’s degree in Jazz Pedagogy at Northern Illinois University.
 At NIU, he had the privilege of studying with the great Willie Pickens.
-In addition to his duties with the Swing Collective, Scott performs regularly as a member of the Jazz Factory Quintet and Three Guys Playing Jazz.
-Scott is also an accomplished piano teacher and maintains a studio of 40+ private keyboard students throughout the Chicagoland area.
+In addition to his duties with the Swing Collective, Scott is also a member of Three Guys Playing Jazz.
+Scott is an accomplished piano teacher and maintains a studio of 40+ private keyboard students throughout the Chicagoland area.
 For more information visit scottcoletta.com

 Wesley Morgan, bass